donyb6/transaction-data-analysis/README.md

 # transaction-data-analysis
-Data cleaning and exploratory analysis of transaction dataset using SQL
+Data cleaning and exploratory analysis of a transactions dataset using SQL